Making worm tea at home is a simple process that requires some very basic equipment.+

 We decided that we would go to our local Walmart and see if we could purchase everything we needed.

-We could then discover what the current prices and availability of the needed products were.
+Then we discover what the current prices and availability of the needed products were.

 This was a little shopping experiment.